 - seizure medications

 - toluene and other types of solvents

-- your lack of coordination persists for more than a few minutes
+- lack of coordination for more than a few minutes

-- you lose coordination in one or both legs, arms, and/or hands
+- loss of coordination in one or both legs, arms, or hands

 - What substances have you been exposed to?